 Our mission is to lead the integration of mindfulness into education.
 We’ve trained educators, social workers, psychologists, parents, and other adults from over 60 countries, impacting more than 200,000 youth globally.

 The idea for a mindfulness program was sparked in Spring 2007 when a visiting therapist working at Park Day School and the neighboring public school commented that the students at the public school were in tremendous turmoil.
 Laurie Grossman, Park’s Outreach Coordinator, and Richard Shankman, a long-time mindfulness teacher, responded by creating a program to bring mindfulness training to the children and their teachers.
 The program began almost immediately with a 5-week pilot run.

 The results were so inspiring that mindfulness teacher Megan Cowan immediately implemented the program in another local school.
 The responses from students, principals, and teachers were so encouraging that Laurie, Richard, and Megan decided to establish the Community Partnership for Mindfulness in Education (now Mindful Schools) as a major project of Park’s outreach program.

-Over time, the program grew and attracted more staff, including enthusiastic mindfulness teacher Kate Janke and Randima Fernando, a Silicon Valley product manager eager to help the work realize its enormous potential.
+Over time, the program grew and attracted more staff, including Randima Fernando, a Silicon Valley product manager, who was eager to help the work realize its enormous potential.
 The program eventually grew large enough to become an independent non-profit organization in October 2010.